What is STEW-MAP?

 What are the benefits?

-For this STEW-MAP Project, the focus is groups working on land and water stewardship in the Thomas Jefferson Planning District.
-These six member governments comprise the Thomas Jefferson Planning District who serves these jurisdictions by providing regional vision, collaborative leadership, and professional services which include planning, technical assistance, data gathering, and grant administration.
+For the TJPDC STEW-MAP Project, the focus is groups working on land and water stewardship in the Thomas Jefferson Planning District.
+Thomas Jefferson Planning District serves these six jurisdictions by providing regional vision, collaborative leadership, and professional services which include planning, technical assistance, data gathering, and grant administration.

 map